 But if you’re preparing for the worst, there are ways to survive a depression.
 You might even find that you enjoy it.

-I know how much you hate “depression” because it sounds like “dip”.
+I know you hate “depression” because it sounds like “dip”.
 So let’s change the mood and talk about “prosperity”.
 When we talk about prosperity, we don’t talk about being rich.
-We talk about living a happy life, having money to pay for our bills, and being able to go on vacations.
+We talk about living a happy life, having money to pay our bills, and being able to go on vacations.

 Depression Economy

-Determine your goals and create a plan
+Determine your goals and create a plan.

 Some people say that it was the fault of the United States government.